US stocks are mixed as Wall Street sees both good and bad in Big Tech profits, US-China relations

 How such companies do matters incredibly for investors.
 The trio of Alphabet, Meta and Microsoft alone account for 14.5% of the total value of all the companies in the S&P 500 index, which dictates the movements for many 401(k) accounts.
 That means they and a handful of other Big Tech stocks can easily overshadow what hundreds of other companies are doing.

-Elsewhere on Wall Street, Chipotle Mexican Grill tumbled 18% after the restaurant chain cut its forecast for an important underlying measure of sales growth.
-CEO Scott Boatwright said Chipotle is seeing “persistent macroeconomic pressures.”
+Elsewhere on Wall Street, Chipotle Mexican Grill tumbled 15.5% after the restaurant chain pointed to all the pressures weighing on its customers, particularly younger ones and those who aren't making high incomes.
+Chipotle cut its forecast for an important underlying measure of sales growth this year, as CEO Scott Boatwright said that households making less than $100,000 are dining out less often because of concerns about the economy and inflation.

+He pointed specifically to 25- to 35-year-old customers, who are feeling the weight of unemployment, increased student loan repayments and slower growth with respect to inflation, and he said he thinks restaurants across the industry are seeing something similar.

-In the bond market, Treasury yields edged up some more as traders continue to pare expectations that the Federal Reserve will cut its main interest rate in December.
+In the bond market, Treasury yields held relatively steady as traders continue to pare expectations that the Federal Reserve will cut its main interest rate in December.

 Traders are still betting on it as likely, according to data from CME Group, but no longer as a near certainty.
 That’s after Fed Chair Jerome Powell admonished markets the day before, saying a December cut “is not a foregone conclusion — far from it.”